laszloekovacs/dima-remix/README.md

-# DIMA - A Stalker Escape Room Prop
+# Avtomat Д.И.М.А - A S.T.A.L.K.E.R  Escape Room Game Prop

 TODO
 - boot screen and lock screen
 - lockdown on 3 bad passes
 - document screen with copy to pendrive
 - more sovietpunk asthetics

+documentation for packages used:

 https://www.npmjs.com/package/react-hotkeys-hook/v/4.0.7